retrokey/Salsa-CMS-2.0-for-Arcturus-Emulator-and-Nitro/README.md

 <br>
 <h5>© 2022 Salsa CMS 2.0
 <br>
+<p>This is not a new one coded from 0 it's the Victorbls's one but with modifications and Nitro integrated
 <p>Special thanks to: Victorbls (Creator of SalsaCMS) Krews (Arcuturus Developers) and Nitro Project (for Nitro)